Multi Role Vehicle – Protected (MRV-P)

 The US Joint Light Tactical Vehicle (JLTV) and German Armoured Multipurpose Vehicle (AMPV) were of interest to OUVS but were ultimately not considered because of this clear distinction between utility and protected mobility.

 Mercedes proposed a Unimog and G-Waggon combination.
 Land Rover entered a 6×6 Defender (a version of that in service with the Australian Army) whilst simultaneously introducing their Extra Heavy Duty Defender that could accommodate a gross vehicle weight of 4.5 tonnes with a 300amp power system.
 Thales proposed the Copperhead variant of the Bushmaster and Iveco, a new version of the LMV/Panther.
 30 manufacturers that expressed an interest were narrowed to a shortlist in 2008/9, including Babcock, General Dynamics, IVECO, Krauss-Maffei Wegmann, Lockheed Martin, Mercedes and Navistar Defense.
 Lockheed Martin proposed their unusual looking but reportedly very capable Adaptive Vehicle Architecture (AVA) vehicle.
-These were targeted at both the medium (4×4) and large (6×6) requirement.
+These were targeted at both the medium (4×4) and large (6×6) requirements.
 Both vehicles were based on a new chassis with upgraded mechanical components The configuration was clearly based on the Supacat HMT but was larger and stronger.
 Plasan provided the cab design, Marshall the load bed, Babcock was involved in some aspects and so were Creation UK, in support of Lockheed Martin.
 Renault and Land Rover announced they would partner, the down-selected Renault Sherpa to be assembled at the Land Rover plant in Solihull.
 With Land Rover not making the cut, this was an obvious win for both parties, if only to lessen the political impact of selecting a French vehicle over the iconic British Land Rover, tough sell that one.
 General Dynamics went with an Eagle IV and Duro IIIP combination and Navistar, their MXT for both variants.

 The RB44 was withdrawn from service in 2010, leaving the Land Rover and Pinzgauer vehicles remaining, joined by a small number of Mowag Duro for specialised roles.
 Various upgrade programmes have supported these vehicle fleets in the interim.